tatsy/bssrdf-estimate/README.rst

   $ sudo apt-get install liblapack-dev libblas-dev

 Second, please install required python modules.
-The modules list is stored in `requirements.txt <https://github.com/tatsy/bssrdf-estimate/blob/master/requirements.txt>`_, which you can install them with ``pip``.
-If you install them for global environment, please do not forget ``sudo``.
+The modules are listed in `requirements.txt <https://github.com/tatsy/bssrdf-estimate/blob/master/requirements.txt>`_, which you can install with ``pip``.
+When you install them to the global environment, please do not forget to add ``sudo``.

 .. code-block:: bash